Macil/Restarter/README.md

 /rsquery

-Queries how long until the next scheduled restart.
+Queries how long until the next scheduled restart from now.
 Requires the "restarter.query" permission.

 /rsset

 Sets the amount of time in minutes until the next restart.
+This value is not saved to the configuration file.
 Giving zero or a negative number will do an immediate restart.
 Requires the "restarter.set" permission.

 Compiling
 ---------